-I use storytelling, data science, and digital media to explain civic issues and support progressive campaigns.
-Currently, I'm the Data and Communications Specialist for Working Partnerships USA, a Silicon Valley-based think tank that combines grassroots organizing and public policy innovation to build the movement for a just economy.
+I use storytelling, data science, and digital media to lift up progressive narratives and support organizing campaigns.
+Currently, I'm the Data and Communications Manager for Working Partnerships USA, a Silicon Valley-based think tank that combines grassroots organizing and public policy innovation to build the movement for a just economy.

 I've worked with a variety of political campaigns, nonprofits, and advocacy groups, including leading the digital program for Yes on E: Opportunity to Work, a first-in-the-nation ballot initiative that addresses involuntary part-time work.
 While in school, I interned with the Center for American Progress Action Fund in Washington, DC, and the Center on Policy Initiatives in San Diego.